 Card type: SDXC | Capacity: Up to 512GB | Read speed: Up to 90MB/s | Write speed: Up to 95MB/s | Warranty: Lifetime limited warranty | Suitable for: Both photography and/or video (including 4K)

-A spare battery is a no-brainer to avoid running out of power mid-shoot.
-While you can pick up spares from your camera manufacturer, it's worth considering a third-party maker such as Hahnel, who produces tough batteries designed to be impact-resistant.
+Seriously, a spare battery could be the best camera accessory you ever buy, especially if you shoot with a mirrorless camera or a compact, both of which hav e pretty limited battery lives.
+While you can pick up spares from your camera manufacturer, it's worth considering a third-party maker such as Hahnel, which produces tough batteries designed to be impact-resistant and often for a little less money.
 The model we've listed here is the HLX-E6 for Canon – naturally you'll want to search for the best camera battery for the make and model you use.

 6. Hahnel Captur remote release

 Control your camera at a distance with a remote release

 Yes, many cameras offer remote control using a smartphone via Wi-Fi, however a dedicated remote release is not only a much more reliable solution that doesn't depend on a phone's battery, it also provides many additional options.
 Hahnel's Captur remote has a built-in interval timer for time-lapses, can be set to trigger the shutter at a burst of light or sound, has laser beam and infra-red triggering capabilities, and a whole lot more.
 You'd be amazed just how much a release like this can expand your creative options.

 A rock-solid support is a critical asset for a photographer.
 Tripods, monopods, heads and more – it's all designed to expand your photographic options and allow you to fully explore the potential of your images.
 Here we've compiled a selection of the best different types of support on the market right now, so have a scroll through and see how a solid support could augment your images.

 7. Manfrotto XPRO Magnesium Ball Head with Top Lock plate